 Automobile insurance companies know how to protect their bottom lines.
 When they receive a claim from an accident victim, even if there is sufficient evidence that the policyholder is at fault, insurance companies may try to save money by offering low settlements or even rejecting valid claims.
 You may need a distracted driving attorney’s legal representation during the claims process to negotiate for a fair and full amount for your losses.

 A distracted driving lawyer can use professional resources and years of insurance expertise to maximize the outcome of your distracted driving accident claim.
-Even more important than improving your claim payout, however, is the peace of mind that working with an attorney can bring, allowing you to concentrate on recovering from your injuries.
+Even more important than improving your claim payout, however, is the peace of mind that working with an Arizona personal injury attorney can bring, allowing you to concentrate on recovering from your injuries.

 Distracted Driving Statistics